·Agentic Arena

 02

-Vitalik's “Three Transitions” article introduced the idea of asset-signer separation: keep your signers in a different place from your assets.
+Vitalik's “Three Transitions” article introduced the idea of asset and signer separation: keep your signers in a different place from your assets.
 That way, losing access to one chain doesn't mean losing access to your keys.

 03